d-val/cognitive_battery_benchmark/experiments/model_development/utils/models/Video_Swin_Transformer/docs/tutorials/5_new_modules.md

 - recognizer: the whole recognizer model pipeline, usually contains a backbone and cls_head.
 - backbone: usually an FCN network to extract feature maps, e.g., ResNet, BNInception.
 - cls_head: the component for classification task, usually contains an FC layer with some pooling layers.
-- localizer: the model for temporal localization task, currently available: BSN, BMN.
+- localizer: the model for temporal localization task, currently available: BSN, BMN, SSN.

 ### Add new backbones